liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. things haven't been going very well recently; life is tough
 1. he is indicted for something crazy; Use \"charge\" when referring to the official action of accusing someone of a crime.\nUse \"accuse\" for both formal and informal allegations, but without the legal weight of a charge.\nUse \"indict\" specifically when referring to the formal legal process of charging someone with a serious crime, typically following a grand jury’s decision.
 1. I'm glad to be here, and I hope to work with everyone; I'm excited to join the team and make that happen
-1. this is not up for debate; what is there to discuss
+1. this is not up for debate; what is there to discuss; what is there to say
 1. accurate; precise
 1. a one-sided game
 1. do you know what this is in reference to; what's that thing for?